-Zone C-6 is generally bounded by Eight Mile Road, A.G.
+Zone C-6 is generally bound by Eight Mile Road, A.G.
 Spanos Park West subdivision, Bear Creek and Disappointment Slough, and Rio Blanco Road.
-Zone C-6 was formed to provide funds for maintenance of public parks, a portion of the bicycle/pedestrian path on the Bear Creek levee, and public street lighting constructed within the Westlake Villages project.
+Zone C-6 was formed to provide funds for the maintenance of public parks, a portion of the bicycle/pedestrian path on the Bear Creek levee, and public street lighting constructed within the Westlake Villages project.
 The assessment for this zone has a provision for an annual escalator.
 The escalator is the greater of three percent or the percentage increase of the local CPI.
-The local CPI increased 2.63 percent; therefore, the FY 2024-25 escalator applied to the maximum allowable assessment is 3.00 percent.
-The actual FY 2023-24 assessment was \$105.40/dueF.
+The local CPI increased 2.38 percent; therefore, the FY 2025-26 escalator applied to the maximum allowable assessment is 3.00 percent.
+The actual FY 2024-25 assessment was \$116.34/dueF.

-The anticipated Zone C-6 reserve balance as of June 30, 2024, is \$337,639.26.
+The anticipated Zone C-6 reserve balance as of June 30, 2025, is \$337,629.02.
 The recommended reserve balance is \$181,558.39.
-It is recommended that the FY 2024-25 actual assessment increase by 10.38 percent and that there be a \$55,090.78 appropriation from the reserve to moderate in the increase.
-The amount remaining in the reserve after this requested appropriation is considered sufficient to meet present obligations and still provide for future contingencies.
+It is recommended that the FY 2025-26 actual assessment increase by 17.93 percent and begin rebuilding the reserve balance.
+By increasing the actual assessment by 17.93 percent, \$10.60 will be added into the reserve for the FY 2025-26.
+The amount remaining in the reserve after this requested appropriation is considered sufficient to meet the present obligations and still provide for future contingencies.
 Any unexpended budgeted funds are returned to the Zone C-6 account at the close of the fiscal year.
 Based on current projections, and since the assessment for this zone can be increased, barring any catastrophic event it is not anticipated that the reserve will be depleted.

-The proposed actual FY 2024-25 assessment is \$116.34/dueF.
-The proposed maximum FY 2024-25 assessment is \$232.38/dueF, which is an increase of 3.00 percent over the FY 2023-24 maximum assessment.
-If the assessment was set at a level that would fully fund the estimated FY 2024-25 expenditures without an appropriation from the reserve, the assessment would be \$165.93/dueF.
-This will be studied in FY 2025-26 once the new development maintenance costs have been realized.
+The proposed actual FY 2025-26 assessment is \$137.20/dueF.
+The proposed maximum FY 2025-26 assessment is \$239.35/dueF, which is an increase of 3.00 percent over the FY 2024-25 maximum assessment.
+By setting the assessment to \$137.20/dueF, this would fully fund the estimated FY 2025-26 expenditures while beginning to rebuild the reserve.
+This will be studied again in FY 2026-27 once the new development maintenance costs have been realized.